auth0/docs/articles/private-cloud/onboarding/managed-private-cloud/ip-domain-port-list.md

 ## Notes

 * If you are using social providers for logins, the cluster must be able to connect to the social providers' endpoints.
-* The jump host IP is stable and provided at the time of setup.
+* The Jump Host IP is stable and provided at the time of setup.